-Rebecca Syed Sheriff is a Consultant Psychiatrist at Oxford Health NHS Foundation Trust; Senior Clinical Research fellow at the University of Oxford, Department of Psychiatry; and Honorary Associate Professor at the Institute of Mental Health, Nottingham University.
-She has a special interest in the mental health of adolescents and young adults.
+Dr Rebecca Syed Sheriff is a Consultant Psychiatrist at Oxford Health NHS Foundation Trust and a Senior Clinical Research Fellow at the University of Oxford, Department of Psychiatry.
+She is interested in community engagement for mental health in people aged 16-24.

-Her career has been an international one.
-A Fellow of the Royal Australian and New Zealand College of Psychiatrists, as well as Member of the Royal College of Psychiatrists in the UK, she is on the Advisory Board for the Australian and New Zealand Journal of Psychiatry, and has lived and worked in Colombia, Bosnia-Herzegovina, Thailand, Australia and New Zealand.
+After studying medicine and playing rugby at Balliol College, her career has been an international one.
+She is a Fellow of the Royal Australian and New Zealand College of Psychiatrists and a Member of the Royal College of Psychiatrists in the UK.
+She has lived and worked in Colombia, Bosnia-Herzegovina, Thailand, Australia and New Zealand.
 In addition, during her training at the Institute of Psychiatry, she led a project to introduce formal mental health training in Somaliland.

 Since returning to the UK in March 2020, Rebecca led O-ACE (Online Active Community Engagement), a collaborative project with GLAM (Garden’s Libraries and Museums) and the Oxford Internet Institute.
 This project engaged people aged 16-24 to find out what supports their mental health and find ways to optimise online cultural resources.